flucoma/flucoma-docs/doc/LSTMRegressor.rst

    Apply the learned mapping to a :fluid-obj:`DataSet` (given a trained network)

-:message predictPoint:
+:message predictSeries:

    :arg sourceBuffer: Input series

    :arg targetBuffer: Output point

-   Predict a label for a single data point in a |buffer|
+   Predict a point for a single data series in a |buffer|

 :message clear: